 655 Mathews Rock, in the centre of the fairway between Hicks Point and Lelu Island, has one drying and one below-water head.
-Starboard bifurcation buoy "DC" lies off the SW side of the rock.
+Starboard bifurcation buoy "DC" lies SW of the rock.
+Safer waters are found to the NW of the buoy.